Arashjs1993/airbnb-react/README.md

 We have one div with class="root" using which we render our JSX file into this element.

 #Data.js
-Contains an object with several properties that is used as the dynamic data for our "Card" component.
+Contains an object with several properties that is used as the data for our "Card" component to simulate a dynamic website.